lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 1. `Create a new dataset <https://app.lightly.ai/dataset/create>`_ in Lightly.
-   Make sure that you choose the input type `Images` or `Videos` correctly, depending on the type of files in your S3 bucket.
+   Make sure that you choose the input type `Images` or `Videos` correctly, depending on the type of files in your cloud storage bucket.
-2. Edit your dataset, select S3 as your datasource and fill out the form.
+2. Edit your dataset, select the storage source as your datasource and fill out the form.
+   In our example we use an S3 bucket.

     .. figure:: ../../getting_started/resources/LightlyEdit2.png
         :align: center